Random surfaces and lattice Yang-Mills: Surface-sum representation of Wilson loop expectations

 \begin{remark} We will see later on that the normalized Weingarten function is the more natural quantity to work with, as it leads to nicer statements of our formulas.
 Another nice thing about $\ovl{\Wg}_N$ is that with this choice of normalization, the limit as $N \toinf$ exists and depends on $\pi$.
 Indeed, we in fact have (see e.g. \cite[Corollary 2.7]{collins2006integration}) \begin{equs} \ovl{\Wg}_N(\pi) = \text{M\"{o}b}(\pi) + O(N^{-2}) \text{ as $N \toinf$}, \end{equs} where if $\pi$ is decomposed into cycles of lengths $C_1, \ldots, C_k$, then \begin{equs} \text{M\"{o}b}(\pi) := \prod_{i \in [k]} (-1)^{C_i - 1}\mrm{Cat}(C_i - 1), \end{equs} where $\mrm{Cat}(k) := \frac{(2k)!}{k! (k+1)!}$ is the $k$th Catalan number. \end{remark}

 Recall from Theorem \ref{thm:weingarten} that expectations of traces of words of Haar-distributed Unitary matrices may be expressed in terms of a diagrammatic sum over matchings, with matchings weighted by the Weingarten function.
 In this section, we will use this to express Wilson loop expectations in lattice gauge theories as weighted sums over edge-plaquette embeddings.
 The main step is to describe how to obtain a map from a given balanced collection of words $\bm \Gamma$ (which recall specifies the exterior connections) along with interior connections specified by matchings.
+Recall from the beginning of Section \ref{section:edge-plaquette-embedding} that a map is a collection of polygons with specified gluings.
+Thus in the following, we will describe how, given $\bm \Gamma$ and a choice of matchings, we may obtain a collection of faces along with a complete pairing of the set of edges (i.e. the specified gluings).

 Recall the strand diagram $\mrm{SD}(\bm \Gamma)$ introduced in Section \ref{section:strand-diagrams-and-weingarten-caculus}.
 As in Figure \ref{figure:strand_diagram_example}, the connected components of the strand diagram are in 1-1 correspondence with the words of $\bm \Gamma$.
 These connected components may be thought of as polygonal faces.
 A connected component of size $2k$ can be thought of as a $k$-gon\footnote{Due to the way the strand diagram is defined, the connected components are always of even size, because they are found by alternately traversing a black strand and red exterior connection, until arriving back at the starting point.}, by shrinking away the red exterior connections specified by $\bm \Gamma$, as mentioned in Figure \ref{figure:strand_diagram_example}.
 In summary, the choice of $\bm \Gamma$ specifies a collection of faces, which can be seen in the strand diagram.
+However, as we will see, these are not the only faces which will appear in our map.
+Rather, these will give the plaquette faces, while the blue faces are still to be obtained.

 Next, consider a pair of left and right bijections of the vertices of a number of strands as displayed in the left of Figure \ref{figure:bipartite-map-from-matchings}.
 (Recall that the Weingarten calculus involves summing over such pairs.)
 Think of this as the portion of the diagram corresponding to some letter $\lambda$ in $\{\lambda_1, \ldots, \lambda_L\}$.
 One can imagine that the two endpoints of each blue line are identified (this corresponds to ``shrinking" each blue line away).
 In this case, one is then left with a collection of faces as in the right of Figure \ref{figure:bipartite-map-from-matchings}.